Things Cops Do That Are Illegal: What a Police Officer Can and Can not Do

 The study was examining police corruption and asked law enforcement what they thought of it.
 Some officers viewed corruption such as money or drug stealing as worse than police brutality.
 They also viewed that as worse than bending the rules to protect their fellow officers from criminal prosecution.

-The study also found that officers were not so willing to report police misconduct or brutality unless there was something in it for them about what cops can and can’t do.
+The study also found that officers were not so willing to report police misconduct or brutality unless there was something in it for them about what cops can’t do to you.

 The study found that the findings from police officers themselves supported the notion of the “blue code of silence.”